Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 How do I recognize AMS?

-There is no point in panicking at every sign of headache or loss of appetite.
+There is no point in panicking at every sign of a headache or loss of appetite.

 Nor is there any point in constantly trekking with fear of AMS.